JuliaKukulies/juliakukulies.github.io/teaching.md

 ## Thesis supervision

-* Benjamin Odenman Holmberg (Master thesis, 2022): *Analysis of mesoscale weather systems in the Tibetan plateau region at different resolution using ERA5, HAR and WRF*
+* Benjamin Odenman Holmberg (Master thesis, 2022): *[Analysis of mesoscale weather systems in the Tibetan plateau region at different resolution using ERA5, HAR and WRF](https://gupea.ub.gu.se/handle/2077/73503)*

-* Anna Dugoul (Master thesis, 2022): *Characterisation of extreme precipitation events in the Sichuan Basin based on in-situ observations and their connection to mesoscale convective systems and other mesoscale disturbances*
+* Anna Dugoul (Master thesis, 2022): *[Characterisation of extreme precipitation events in the Sichuan Basin based on in-situ observations and their connection to mesoscale convective systems and other mesoscale disturbances](https://gupea.ub.gu.se/handle/2077/73736)*

-* Devashree Niraula (Master thesis, 2021): *Assessing the role of extreme precipitation on the Babai river basin and its impact on the Bhari Babai Mulidiversion Project.*
+* Devashree Niraula (Master thesis, 2021): *Assessing the role of extreme precipitation on the Babai river basin and its impact on the Bhari Babai Mulidiversion Project*

 * Raquel Flügel (Bachelor thesis, 2019): *Evaluating Modelled Precipitation against groundbased Observation and Satellite Data above the Tibetan Plateau*